Namuchenje SDA Church

 The “three days and three nights” mentioned in Matthew 12:40 have confused some people because of the supposed differences between how long Christ said He would be in the tomb as it relates to the amount of time between His burial and resurrection that are recorded in the Bible.

 A careful study of the context of Matthew 12:40 will show that the central thought and meaning of the Bible text is Jesus’ reproof of the unbelief of His critics.
-The length of time Jesus stayed in the tomb could not possibly be “the only supernatural proof” of His Messiahship.
+He says that even the inhabitants of the evil city Nineveh repented and believed before the religious leaders of the day.
+But the length of time Jesus stayed in the tomb could not possibly be “the only supernatural proof” of His Messiahship.

-The great emphasis in the Scriptures is on the fact of Christ’s resurrection, not upon the time He spent in the tomb.
+The great emphasis of Scripture is on Christ’s resurrection, not on the time He spent in the tomb.

-To argue that Christ lay in the tomb for 72 hours is to deny Bible facts and to reveal ignorance about Jewish custom and idiom.
+To argue that Christ lay in the tomb for 72 hours is to deny Bible facts and to misunderstand Jewish custom and idiom.
 The facts to remember when studying this problem may be summed up as follows:

 3. The next day after the Passover was the 15th day of Abib, a solemn annual Sabbath.
 This was the first day of the Feast of Unleavened Bread, commemorating the first Passover when God delivered the Hebrews from Egyptian bondage after the Destroying Angel had slain the firstborn of the Egyptians.
 It was a day of solemn convocation when all men were required to present themselves before the Lord.
 (See Exodus 12:14-17; Exodus 23:14, 15, 17.)

 4. John 19:31 says that the day following the Crucifixion was “a high day.”
-Adam Clark’s Commentary explains that it was a “high day,” because:
+Clarke’s Commentary explains that it was a “high day,” because:

-• It was the first day of the Feast of Unleavened Bread, a solemn annual Sabbath, commemorating the first Passover when God destroyed the firstborn of the Egyptians.
+• It was the first day of the Feast of Unleavened Bread, a solemn annual Sabbath, commemorating the first Passover when God destroyed the firstborn of the Egyptians and led the Israelites out of Egypt.

-6. He lay in the tomb during the “high day” or the day of the two coinciding Sabbaths while His disciples “rested the Sabbath day according to the commandment” (Luke 23:56).
+6. Jesus lay in the tomb during the “high day” or the day of the two coinciding Sabbaths while His disciples “rested the Sabbath day according to the commandment” (Luke 23:56).

-7. He arose from the dead early on the first day of the week, which is Sunday. (see Matthew 28:1-6; Mark 16:9; Luke 24:1-6.)
-The Jews reckoned a “day” from sunset to sunset.
-(See Leviticus 23:32.)
-Therefore, Jesus arose from the grave between sunset Saturday night and sunrise Sunday morning.
+7. He arose from the dead early on the first day of the week, which is Sunday.
+(See Matthew 28:1-6; Mark 16:9; Luke 24:1-6.)
+The Jews reckoned a “day” from sunset to sunset (Leviticus 23:32).
+Therefore, since Jesus arose from the grave between sunset Saturday night and sunrise Sunday morning, he resurrected on Sunday, not Saturday, even if it was before sunrise.

 8. Two of His disciples walked to Emmaus “that same day” (Luke 24:13).
 Jesus, unrecognized, joined them and was told about the crucifixion that had taken place two days before.
 They said: “Today is the third day since these things were done” (Luke 24:21.)

-• 1 Corinthians 15:3, 4 says that Jesus “rose again the third day according to the Scriptures;” that is, He arose “on the third day.”
+• 1 Corinthians 15:4 says that Jesus “rose again the third day according to the Scriptures.”

-• The expression “after three days” found in Mark 8:31 and Matthew 27:63 must, therefore, be interpreted in the light of Jesus’ statement to His disciples found in Mark 9:31 as follows: “The Son of man is delivered into the hands of men and they shall kill him: and after that he is killed, he shall rise the third day;” that is, He would rise from the dead on the third day.
+• The expression “after three days” found in Mark 8:31 and Matthew 27:63 must, therefore, be interpreted in the light of Jesus’ statement to His disciples found in Mark 9:31 as follows: “The Son of Man is being betrayed into the hands of men, and they will kill Him.
+And after He is killed, He will rise the third day,” that is, He would rise from the dead on the third day.

-• The Angus-Green Cyclopedic Handbook of the Bible, page 351, says: “It is to be observed that the Jews and other Orientals generally speak of any part of a day, or a period of time as if it were the whole.
+• The Bible Handbook by Angus and Green, page 351, says: “It is to be observed that the Jews and other Orientals generally speak of any part of a day, or a period of time as if it were the whole.
 In like manner, fractions of a day are in England treated as legally whole days.”

-• In his footnote to Matthew 12:40, Weymouth writes: “Literally ‘three days and three nights,’ a striking Hebraism.
-According to the Talmud a day and a night together make up a ‘night-day,’ and any part of such a period is counted as a whole.
+• In his footnote to Matthew 12:40 in his Commentary on the New Testament , Weymouth writes: “Lit[erally] ‘three days and three nights,’ a striking Hebraism.
+According to the Talmud [ancient Jewish teachings] a day and a night together make up a ‘night-day,’ and any part of such a period is counted as a whole.
 Thus in our Saviour's case the three ‘night-days’ consist of about three hours of the Friday, the whole of Saturday (reckoned in the Jewish mode from sunset to sunset), and the first half—the night—of the Sunday.”

 The facts regarding the death, burial, and resurrection of Jesus, studied in the light of Jewish custom and idiomatic speech, are in complete agreement with Matthew 12:40.